777arc/textbook/content/pluto.rst

    :scale: 50 %
    :align: center

-In this chapter we learn how to use the Python API for the PlutoSDR.
+In this chapter we learn how to use the Python API for the `PlutoSDR <https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html>`_, which is a low-cost SDR from Analog Devices.
+We will cover the PlutoSDR install steps to get the drivers/software running, and then discuss transmitting and receiving with the PlutoSDR in Python.

 ************************
 Software/Drivers Install